 - The Crisis Intervention Program

-Assists low-income persons with fuel purchases when a heating-related crisis situation occurs.
+Assists low-income persons with their past due heating bill or with fuel when a heating-related crisis situation occurs.

 TANF is a block grant program to help move recipients into work and turn welfare into a program of temporary assistance.